-Numbe er of failures recorded 1 or 2 Add 1 segment to any observation test taken this bound Deduct 1 from any D6 thrown to determine a hit when firing over open sights Deduct 1 pip from each D6 thrown for movement on this bound No deductions from the Continuous Momentum score 3 or 4 Element suppressed and cannot fire on this bound.
+Numb er of failures recorded 1 or 2 2 Add 1 segment to any observation test taken this bound Deduct 1 from any D6 thrown to determine a hit when firing over open sights Deduct 1 pip from each D6 thrown for movement on this bound No deductions from the Continuous Momentum score 3 or 4 Element suppressed and cannot fire on this bound.
 If the element is in the open it may move towards cover but may not move towards the enemy.
 CSW crews move with their weapons.
 AFV crews seek hull-down positions or where they may be partially obscured.
 Deduct 1 from each D6 thrown for movement on this bound Add 1 segment to any observation test taken.
-1 is deducted from the Continuous Momentum score 5 or 6 Element pinned down and cannot fire on this bound.
+1 is deducted from the Continuous Momentum score 5 or (5 Element pinned down and cannot fire on this bound.
 It can observe but add 2 segments to any observation test taken on this bound.
 If the element is in the open it may move towards cover but may not move towards the enemy.
 CSW crews move with their weapons.
 AFV crews seek hull-down positions or where they may be partially obscured.
 Artillery crews seek cover.
 Deduct 1 from each D6 thrown for movement on this bound 2 is deducted from the Continuous Momentum score

-- 7 or 8 Element pinned down and cannot fire, move or observe on this bound.
+Element pinned down and cannot fire, move or observe on this bound.
 The element will make a full move away from the enemy.
 CSW crews abandon their weapons.
 AFV's may reverse so as to continue to show their frontal armour to the enemy.
 Artillery crews will abandon their guns.
-3 is deducted from the Continuous Momentum score If it not supported by friendly elements within 12 inches but 9+ has the enemy within 12 inches, it surrenders to them.
+3 is deducted from the Continuous Momentum score 9+ If it not supported by friendly elements within 12 inches but has the enemy within 12 inches, it surrenders to them.
 If this is not the case, then all vehicles and guns are abandoned and the soldiers all make their way back to the "box" on foot with only their small arms.
-4 is deducted from the Continuous Momentum score An element surrendering ceases to exist and therefore its CM score is deducted from the CMT of the Senior Officer Continuous Momentum Score - soft-skinned vehicles - 6 or 5 The element is OK and can continue - 4 The element can only move to achieve at least a partially hidden position. - 3,2,1 The vehicle is abandoned and the driver is removed from the game.
+4 is deducted from the Continuous Momentum score element surrendering ceases to exist and therefore its CM score ucted from the CMT of the Senior Officer Continuous Momentum Score - soft-skinned vehicles 6 or 5 5 The element is OK and can continue 4 The element can only move to achieve at least a partially hidden position.